akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She could feel the woman’s sharp gaze watching, measuring.
 Beatrice wriggled herself up against the backboard, behind John’s seat, and shut her eyes. *Not me.
 Not at Stanwey.*

 She pressed her forehead against the rough wood, letting the vibration of the cart rattle through her teeth.
-She tried to think of nothing, but the rhythm of the wheels sounded like *Stan-wey.
-Stan-wey.* She watched until Rockingham Castle was swallowed up by the grey quarry-dust of the road, leaving only the steady clack of the ox‑pole and the voice of the wheels calling her home.
+She tried to think of nothing, but the rhythm of the wheels sounded like *Stan‑wey.
+Stan‑wey.* She watched until Rockingham Castle was swallowed up by the grey quarry‑dust of the road, leaving only the steady clack of the ox‑pole and the voice of the wheels calling her home.

 ---